 - You own a business, but haven’t made provisions for the continued operation of the business if you should die or become disabled.

 - You haven’t made specific provisions for your minor children in your will

 - You have a child with a disability but only have a “typical” will.

 - You have sole responsibility of care for an older adult and have not made provisions for that person’s care should something happen to you.

-- You are in a same-sex relationship and have not addressed that in your will or powers of attorney.
+- You are in a common law marriage or are in a same-sex relationship but unmarried, and have not addressed your situation in your legal documents.

 - You don’t have a health care power of attorney and want to make your specific wishes known.

 - You anticipate trouble from your beneficiaries and want to prevent it as much as you possibly can.

 - You have one or more animals and you want to make specific provisions for them.